the bighorn: The missing piece

 It is also important that high-conservation value areas east of the Forestry Trunk Road are protected to safeguard the sensitive lands within the North Saskatchewan River watershed and the species that depend on them.

-Support our efforts to protect one in four glasses of Alberta’s drinking water by signing our petition.
-Our map represents one configuration of protected areas that could accomplish these conservation goals.
+Our map above represents one configuration of protected areas that could accomplish these conservation goals.